 An interdisciplinary study of the social, political and intellectual culture of Modernism through the lens of the visual arts.
 Selected examples of visual art of the Western World will be studied in the context of their specific artistic movements as well as in conjunction with contemporaneous events in Western society such as the Great War, the American Depression, WWII, the Holocaust and the dropping of the Atomic Bomb.
-Prerequisites: ENG 101-102 or 110-111.
+Prerequisites: ENG 110-111.

-ART/POL 379E Justice, Art, Politics
+ART/POL 379E CORE: Justice, Art, Politics

 An interdisciplinary study of the influences politics has on art and the question of how art and politics inform the human search for truth through an investigation of artistic masterworks from the Middle Ages through the twentieth century.
 Selected images of masterworks will be discussed and annotated.
-Prerequisites: ENG 101-102 or 110-111; or consent of instructor.
+Prerequisites: ENG 110-111; or consent of instructor.

-ART 479 CORE: The Role of the Artist in Contemporary Society 3 Credits
+ART 479 CORE: The Role of the Artist in Contemporary Society